gsomoza/baleen-cli/README.md

 If you'd like to see a log instead of the progress-bar then just add the `--no-progress` option to the migrate command above.

-### License
+## License
-MIT - for more details please refer to [LICENSE](https://github.com/baleen/cli/blob/master/LICENSE) at the root directory.
+Licensed under MIT - for more details please refer to the [LICENSE](https://github.com/baleen/cli/blob/master/LICENSE) file at the root directory.